10 Questions with ... Monique Jordan

 When I first got into radio, I really didn't know what to expect, though I did expect for a person to keep their word.
 I learned quickly that wasn't true.
 If it's not in writing, don't hold your breath.

-5) Who are some of the people who have influenced and mentored your career?
+5) Who are some of the people that have influenced and mentored your career?

 7) Have you ever thought about getting out of radio?

 Yes, back in 2000 I accepted a job, packed up, took my kids out of school, drove the U-Haul 10 hours to find out they changed their mind.
 It was a nightmare and I had nowhere to go.
 I ended up at my Mom's house, not ever wanting to do radio again.
 One day I turned on the radio and heard this voice that sounded a lot like mine.
 Each day I would tune in to hear this girl and finally called to talk to he; she really lifted my spirits and talked me into not giving up and trying again.
 I don't think I'd be back in radio today if it wasn't for Delyte when she was at WEUP in Huntsville.

 8) What advice do you have for those just starting out in broadcasting?

 LEARN production!
 I mean not just reading a script and putting music under it.
 Being able to sell whatever it is you're talking about in 30 or 60 seconds.
 Production is the most important element in a station.
 When working at WBLX in Mobile, AL I was asked to teach a Broadcasting class at Springhill College for their Upward Bound program.
 My main focus was production.
 At the end of the summer, each child was proficient in Cool Edit Pro.